California Bighorn Sheep Lamb Count

 California Bighorn Sheep Lamb Count – 7 day Conservation Trip

-California Bighorn Sheep Lamb Count from August 10th – 16th 2025.
+California Bighorn Sheep Lamb Count 2026 dates TBC.
 A unique experience to discover the wilderness, connect with nature and contribute to Conservation.

 On this 7 day Pack Trip will you will be riding the mountain tops and your horse will bring you to places only the early pioneers have been to.